MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Have a question about Azure Information Protection, or about the Azure Rights Management service (Azure RMS)?
 See if it's answered here.

-These FAQ pages are updated regularly, with new additions listed in the monthly documentation update announcements on the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates).
+These FAQ pages are updated regularly, with new additions listed in the monthly documentation update announcements on the [Azure Information Protection technical blog](https://aka.ms/AIPblog).

 ## What's the difference between Azure Information Protection and Azure Rights Management?